-- Functions that do not use any static data of any kind, for example fprintf(). - Functions that manage a static state, such as malloc(), rand(), and strtok(). - Functions that do not manage a static state, but use static data in a way that is specific to the implementation in Arm Compiler, for example isalpha().
+- Functions that do not use any static data of any kind, for example fprintf(). - Functions that manage a static state, such as malloc(), rand(), and strtok(). - Functions that do not manage a static state, but use static data in a way that is specific to the implementation in Arm[®] Compiler for Embedded FuSa, for example isalpha().